Suboxone Detox: Timeline, Symptoms, and How to Safely Withdraw

 Suboxone Statistics

-The below statistics suggest that Suboxone is increasingly being used as a treatment option for opioid addiction in the United States.
+The statistics below show that more people in the United States are using Suboxone detox to treat opioid addiction.
 However, there are also issues about the potential for medication misuse and diversion.

 1.2 Million